Head of Faculty

 - Government and politics

 - Leisure and tourism

 Key stage 3

 In year 7 and 8 the geography and history course is delivered in two lessons per week per subject to mixed ability classes.
-In year 9 the Geography and History course is delivered in two lessons per week per subject to setted classes.
+In year 9 the Geography and History course is delivered in two lessons per week per subject.

 Key stage 4

 All students can select history, geography, and business studies from the mixed option blocks and will be allocated three periods a week.